 In a creepy and hard-to-reach part of the Carpathian Mountains lies Bran Castle, the infamous home of Vlad the Impaler, also known as Vlad Dracula.
 The inspiration for Bran Stokers’ Gothic horror novel, Dracula, Vlad the Impaler’s reign of terror over Transylvania has become the stuff of legends.

-Historians aren’t sure whether Vlad III actually killed people in Bran Castle, but nevertheless, the site has been solidified as one of the most haunted places in the world.
-Regardless of whether or not Vlad the Impaler actually tortured and killed hundreds here, the castle boasts a number of other creepy features, including a golden casket that holds the heart of Romania’s Queen Marie.
+Historians aren’t sure whether Vlad III actually killed people in Bran Castle, but nevertheless, the site has been solidified as one of the most haunted places and certainly the most haunted castle in the world.
+Regardless of whether or not Vlad the Impaler actually tortured and killed hundreds here, the spooky castle boasts a number of other creepy features, including a golden casket that holds the heart of Romania’s Queen Marie.
 The countryside surrounding the castle is supposedly haunted, too, with undead souls haunting local villagers at night.

 Would you stay at a haunted-castle-turned-hotel?
 Let us know in the comments!